mevansam/openstack-cookbook/README.md

 2. Execution

 	To execute a stack simply determine which stack you want to build for a specific environment and run the following.
+If you have added a default knife configuration you can omit the -c argument.

 	```
 	$ knife stack build stack_vbox_qemu --environment=vagrant_kvm --stack-id msam -c etc/chef-zero_knife.rb